ricsanfre/pi-cluster/docs/_docs/elasticsearch.md

   Substitute variables (`${var}`) in the above yaml file before deploying manifest.
   -   Replace `${CLUSTER_DOMAIN}` by the domain name used in the cluster.
 For example: `homelab.ricsanfre.com`.

-  Envoy Gateway exposes Kibana as `kibana.${CLUSTER_DOMAIN}` through the shared `envoy-gateway` `Gateway`.
+  Envoy Gateway exposes Kibana as `kibana.${CLUSTER_DOMAIN}` through the shared `public-gateway` `Gateway`.
 TLS is terminated at the Gateway using the wildcard certificate managed for Envoy Gateway.

   See ["Envoy Gateway - Gateway and TLS termination"](/docs/envoy-gateway/#gateway-and-tls-termination) for details.